 In learning to fulfill the needs of our children’s brains, understanding our own modality of learning is important, because how we learn often affects how we teach.

-Because I learn best via reading, discussion and taking notes, much of my earlier lessons in the classroom focused on this strategy.
-Written words have always made me comfortable and without realizing it, I formulated the majority of my lessons in such a way that was most convenient for me.
+Because I process new information best via reading, discussion and taking notes, much of my earlier lessons in the classroom focused on this strategy.
+Written words have always made me comfortable and without realizing it, I formulated the majority of my lesson design in such a way that was most convenient for me.

-Once I became aware of this, I focused on discovering how my students’ brains worked and shaped the lessons accordingly.
+Once I became aware of this, I focused on discovering how my students’ brains worked and shaped the lessons and assignments accordingly.
 Their learning immediately became more enriched.
 Learning the way we best take in information is only an initial step, however.
-Appreciating the season in which your brain is ready to receive is also important.
+Appreciating the season in which the human brain is ready to receive is also important.

 When I think back to grade school, I often wonder why it took me longer to understand specific mathematical concepts and then perhaps a year later, they were so clear.
 While the type of instruction could be a factor, I believe much of it had to do with brain development.